RustCrypto/AEADs/aes-gcm/README.md

 ## Security Notes

-This crate has received one [audit security by NCC Group][2], with no significant findings.
+This crate has received one [security audit by NCC Group][2], with no significant findings.
 We would like to thank [MobileCoin][3] for funding the audit.

 All implementations contained in the crate are designed to execute in constant